Aba North

 Aba North is a Local Government Area in Aba, Abia State, Nigeria.
 In the year (1991) Aba North local government was created.
 The headquarters is at Eziama Uratta.
-It is amongst the local governments that made up Abia South senatorial zone.
-It is in South East geopolitical zone.
+It is amongst the local governments that make up Abia South senatorial zone.
+Aba North is in the South East geopolitical zone of Nigeria.
 The Igbo ethnic group is predominant in the area.
 The people of the area are mostly Christians and traditional worshippers with Igbo and English as the commonly spoken languages.
+Aba North, an integral part of Ngwaland, consists of indigenes and migrants from other parts of the state who reside in Aba for entrepreneurial and other purposes.